 Our major research focus is on the correlation of cellular metabolism (energy production and consumption) and electrical activity in neurones.
 As the function of the brain is associated with high energy and oxygen consumption, we are interested in the metabolic demands of specialised neuronal properties such as high firing rates or temporal precise integration.
-We are studying these topics by a combined experimental and theoretical approach and especially trying to answer the question whether neuronal metabolism and its optimisation might impose limitations upon neural circuits.
+We are studying these topics by a combined experimental (imaging of NADH, FAD, ATP, O2 glucose) and theoretical approach.
+In particular, we are trying to answer the question whether neuronal metabolism and its optimisation might impose limitations upon neural circuits.
 We investigate cellular aspects of this topic in the auditory brainstem of Mongolian gerbils (Meriones unguiculatus), an apt model organism for human hearing, and in semi-intact amphibian brain preparations.
 In the brain of amphibian tad-poles we can study neuroenergetics in multi-synaptic circuits under in vivo-like conditions.

 Establishing optogenetic & viral tools in the Mongolian gerbil

-To allow studying neurophysiology in auditory brainstem nuclei under optimal conditions, we are developing and establishing optogenetic tools for the Mongolian gerbil.
-This powerful technique is successfully used in other experimental animals in vitro and in vivo.
-However, due to the lack of genetic information about our model animal, the adaptation of this method to the gerbil is rather challenging.
+To allow studying neurophysiology in auditory brainstem nuclei under optimal conditions, we have developed and established optogenetic tools for the Mongolian gerbil.
+This powerful technique successfully used in other experimental animals in vitro and in vivo is now also available for gerbils as prime model for auditory research.

 Collaborators: Martin Biel, Stylianos Michalakis, Rainer Uhl (LMU Munich)